scp756-221/course-site/docs/a3/page.md

 **Notes:**

 <sup>a</sup> Although these are universally called "container registries" they in fact store container *images*.
-The images become containers when they are pulled from the registry and run via commands such as `docker container run`.
+An image becomes a container when it is loaded into memory and executed with a `docker container run`.

 <sup>b</sup> Other development platforms include [GitLab](https://about.gitlab.com/) and [BitBucket](https://bitbucket.org/product), as well as internal tools installed and run within large organizations.